kanidm/webauthn-rs/README.md

 which performas a cryptographic authentication.

 This library aims to provide useful functions and frameworks allowing you to integrate webauthn into rust web servers.
-We also will provide template and example javascript to demonstrate the browser interactions required.
+This means the library implements the Relying Party component of the FIDO2 workflow.
+We provide template and example javascript to demonstrate the browser interactions required.

 Examples